Hairdressers insurance UK

 Are there any other factors that need to be considered?

-Most hairdressers use a car to move from client to client.
+Most hairdressers use a car to visit clients.
 This makes their vehicle part of their business and requires commercial vehicle insurance.
 For ease of access, many use a small van.
 By having commercial van insurance, your equipment and supplies will be covered when you are travelling between clients.

 There are many factors involved in operating a hairdressers business.
 The business itself needs insurance so it can operate even when a third party makes a legal claim against it plus the vehicle needs to be properly insured.
 With these in place, the hairdresser can concentrate on making their clients beautiful.